-(a) provisions to meet the requirements of the National

-Civil Aviation Security Programme and these Regulations;

-- (b) details of how the catering operator intends to comply with, and maintain the requirements set out in the Catering Operator Security Programme; - (c) provide for the appointment of a qualified and appropriately trained person as per the requirements of the National Civil Aviation Security Training Programme who shall coordinate the implementation of the approved Catering Operator Security Programme; - (d) procedures for- - (i) ensuring that screening or appropriate security controls are applied to catering supplies and stores intended for carriage on commercial flights; - (ii) ensuring that secure catering supplies and stores are protected from interference until loaded onto aircraft and remedial action taken when the integrity of the supplies and stores is interfered with; - (iii) ensuring the security of buildings, premises and transport facilities; - (iv) acceptance, storage, processing, transportation and delivery of catering supplies and stores; - (v) recruitment, training and certification of staff involved in the implementation of security controls; - (vi) background checks to be completed in respect of persons implementing security controls, persons with unescorted access to security restricted areas, and persons with access to sensitive aviation security information prior to their taking up these duties or accessing such areas or information;
+- (a) provisions to meet the requirements of the National Civil Aviation Security Programme and these Regulations; - (b) details of how the catering operator intends to comply with, and maintain the requirements set out in the Catering Operator Security Programme; - (c) provide for the appointment of a qualified and appropriately trained person as per the requirements of the National Civil Aviation Security Training Programme who shall coordinate the implementation of the approved Catering Operator Security Programme;

+Catering Operator Security Programme.

-- (vii) recurrent background checks to be applied to such persons at least once every two years; - (viii) ensuring that persons found unsuitable following any background check are immediately denied the opportunity to implement security controls, unescorted access to security restricted areas, and access to sensitive aviation security information; - (ix) identifying their critical information and communications technology systems and data used for civil aviation purposes and, in accordance with a risk assessment, develop and implement, as appropriate, measures to protect them from unlawful interference; - (x) reporting of incidents and maintaining records; - (e) any other matter prescribed by the Authority.
+- (d) procedures for- - (i) ensuring that screening or appropriate security controls are applied to catering supplies and stores intended for carriage on commercial flights; - (ii) ensuring that secure catering supplies and stores are protected from interference until loaded onto aircraft and remedial action taken when the integrity of the supplies and stores is interfered with; - (iii) ensuring the security of buildings, premises and transport facilities; - (iv) acceptance, storage, processing, transportation and delivery of catering supplies and stores; - (v) recruitment, training and certification of staff involved in the implementation of security controls; - (vi) background checks to be completed in respect of persons implementing security controls, persons with unescorted access to security restricted areas, and persons with access to sensitive aviation security information prior to their taking up these duties or accessing such areas or information; - (vii) recurrent background checks to be applied to such persons at least once every two years; - (viii) ensuring that persons found unsuitable following any background check are immediately denied the opportunity to implement security controls, unescorted access to security restricted areas, and access to sensitive aviation security information; - (ix) identifying their critical information and communications technology systems and data used for civil aviation purposes and, in accordance with a risk assessment, develop and implement, as appropriate, measures to protect them from unlawful interference; - (x) ensuring that the measures implemented protect, as appropriate, the confidentiality, integrity and availability of the identified critical systems and/or data.
+The measures should include, inter alia, security by design, supply chain security, network separation, and the protection and/or limitation of any remote access capabilities, as appropriate and in accordance with the risk assessment carried out by its relevant national authorities; - (xi) reporting of incidents and maintaining records; - (e) any other matter prescribed by the Authority.

-(3) A Catering Operator Security programme shall be set out in the manner prescribed in the National Civil Aviation Security Programme.

-(4) The Catering Operator Security Programme shall be reviewed and updated as the need may arise and at least once a year.
+(3)A Catering Operator Security programme shall be set out in the manner prescribed in the National Civil Aviation Security Programme.
+(4) The Catering Operator Security Programme shall be reviewed and updated as the need may arise and at least once every two years.

-Air Navigation Service Provider Security Programme.
-17. (1) A person shall not operate an enterprise or an organization whose purpose is the provision of air traffic or air navigation services without a written Air Navigation Service Provider Security Programme approved by the Authority.
+17. (1) A person shall not operate an enterprise or an organization whose purpose is the provision of air navigation services without a written Air Navigation Service Provider Security Programme approved by the Authority.